tcb-sandbox

 • verify session id value and gateway header mapping

-• verify optional pre-release headers (TCB_SANDBOX_HEADERS_JSON)
+• verify optional extra headers (TCB_SANDBOX_HEADERS_JSON) when custom gateway policies are enabled

 408/timeout